Brazilian jiu-jitsu: Safety

-Brazilian jiu-jitsu is one of the safest full contact martial arts.
-Its injury rate is around 9~39 per 1000 athlete exposures.
+Studies of competition injuries have reported rates in Brazilian jiu-jitsu of approximately 9 to 39 per 1,000 athlete exposures.
+These figures are lower than published rates for mixed martial arts, boxing, judo and taekwondo, although the underlying studies differ in design, population and injury definition.
 This is lower than in mixed martial arts (236~286 per 1000), boxing (210~420 per 1000), judo (25~131 per 1000) and taekwondo (21~140 per 1000).
 It is similar to wrestling, which also uses grappling instead of striking.
 The few injuries that may be incurred in Brazilian jiu-jitsu usually affect the joints and rarely the head.
 The most common injuries Brazilian jiu-jitsu practitioners suffer from are ACL tears, rotator cuff tears in the shoulders, and spinal disc herniations, most commonly in the neck region.
 Many are repairable via surgery that require an extended rehab period before the athlete can return to BJJ training.
 Also many athletes suffer from minor injuries, such as elbow, finger, and wrist tendonitis, due to overtraining and the grappling nature of the martial art, which can be strenuous and taxing for the joints and the tendons.